tokenika/tokenika.github.io/WarsawBlock.md

   What sets EOS aside, is not just the technology.
 It's actually the way it's going to operate and the role of tokens in the future of the blockchain.

   Ethereum looks like a good proof of concept, a very useful one, as it has shown that there is an actual demand for blockchain-based solutions and smart-contracts.
 Whereas EOS is extremely business oriented: you can reliably build business on top of it, businesses with predictable cost and businesses which will scale.

   EOS is an incremental improvement that adds parallelism and generalization to stuff that's already been proven to work.
-And that's the difference in the approaches: they figured out how to build decentralized applications first and then they're generalizing them, versus attempting to generalize something that you have not even figured out how to build yet.
+And that's the main difference in approach: the EOS team figured out how to build decentralized applications first and then they started generalizing them, versus attempting to generalize something that you have not even figured out how to build yet.